This was the first of two Finance Town Halls expected to take place this school year.

 “It’s easy to forget why we’re here, so as often as we can remind ourselves of that, and continue to engage with the student population at the undergraduate and graduate level I think it’s going to start going really well,” Magdziarz said.

-• Griffin Krueger is the Editor-in-Chief of The Phoenix.
+Griffin Krueger is the Editor-in-Chief of The Phoenix.
 He began working for The Phoenix during his first week at Loyola and has been writing about the university, the surrounding community and the city of Chicago ever since.
-Krueger previously worked as Deputy News Editor and Sports Editor and is fourth-year studying Political Science with minors in Economics and History.
-Originally from Billings, Montana, he enjoys reading and exploring the city on his bike.
+Krueger previously worked as Deputy News Editor and Sports Editor and is fourth-year studying Political Science with a minor in History.
+Originally from Billings, MT, he enjoys reading and exploring the city on his bike.

 View all posts